Who are the Strictly Come Dancing 2023 couples?

 Bobby Brazier and Dianne Buswell

-EastEnders star Bobby Brazier will be seen dancing with Dianne Buswell.
+EastEnders star Bobby Brazier is dancing with Dianne Buswell.
 You can find out more about him here.

 The son of the late Jade Goody and presenter Jeff Brazier, 20-year-old Brazier can be seen playing Freddie Slater in EastEnders.
 He began his career as a model, having been scouted when he was just 16, and has walked for Dolce & Gabbana in Milan.